xychengso/ADC-WW3-HBL-NEMS/README.md

 4) Then do work on this branch (such as adding the HBL model into it/building the HBL cap.
 5) git add .
 6) git commit -m "your changes"
-7) git remote -v (this will show you the remote url associated with origin.You can also add other remote repository url if necessary.)
+7) git remote -v (this will show you the remote url associated with origin.You can also add other remote repository urls if necessary.)
 8) git push -u origin `your_branch_name`
 9) enter your github username/password if asked